prestodb/presto/presto-docs/src/main/sphinx/connector/iceberg.rst

     (1 row)

 For now, as we've just created the table, there's only one snapshot ID.
-Let's insert one row into the table and see the change of the snapshot IDs.
+Let's insert one row into the table and see the change in the snapshot IDs.

 .. code-block:: sql